 Bypass diodes help reduce shading and obstruction issues, but they are not as effective as solar optimisers.
 A solar panel is typically split into three columns of connected cells called ‘cell strings’.
 Bypass diodes are attached to each cell string.
-If one cell string is obstructed, it won’t bring down the entire production of the panel, instead it is bypassed.
+If one cell string is obstructed, it will not bring down the entire output of the panel, instead, the obstructed cell string is bypassed.

 While bypass diodes are useful, they are not as effective as DC optimisers, because the system’s production is limited to the output of the compromised panel.